iov-one/docs/docs/weave/tutorial/11-cron.md

 sidebar_label: Scheduled Tasks
 ---

-In almost every real time software, the need to schedule jobs to be executed at a certain time in future is constant.
+In almost every realtime software, the need to schedule jobs to be executed at a certain time in future is constant.
 In blockchain context, this could be sending tokens, distributing revenue, scheduling a proposal, basically anything that could be executed as a transaction (a change of state).
-The early generation of blockchain protocols had a hard time assuring the execution time of a transaction precisely is impossible due to the indeterministic nature of the consensus algorithms.
+The early generation of blockchain protocols had a hard time ensuring the execution time of a transaction precisely is impossible due to the indeterministic nature of the consensus algorithms.
-One of the wonders of Tendermint Consensus engine is the ability to roughly approximate the execution time of a future block thanks to **BFT Time feature**.
+One of the wonders of Tendermint Consensus engine is the ability to approximate the execution time of a future block thanks to the **BFT Time feature**.
 [Tendermint BFT Time](https://github.com/tendermint/tendermint/blob/v0.32.7/docs/spec/consensus/bft-time.md)
-document is a very technical and complicated specification, but long story short, execution time of a proposed block is get by calculating the median of latest block's commit voting times.
+document is a very technical and complicated specification, but long story short, execution time of a proposed block is obtained by calculating the median of the latest block's commit voting times.

-[CRON](https://en.wikipedia.org/wiki/CRON) is no different than a regular message except the fact that CRON tasks are initiated by a ticker and processed by a different handler that is not accesible from the route.
+[CRON](https://en.wikipedia.org/wiki/CRON) is no different than a regular message except that CRON tasks are initiated by a ticker and processed by a different handler that is not accesible from the route.
 This means you cannot access the CRON handler from outside but you can trigger a CRON task by a regular, routed handler.

-- Executing CRON messages is almost no different from executing a message in the usual flow
+- Executing CRON messages is almost the same as executing a message in the usual flow
-- CRON can use the same or a different router to handle messages and therefore support the same of different set of messages
+- CRON can use the same or a different router to handle messages and therefore support the same or different set of messages
-- Using different handler allows configuring which messages can be processed the same handler and message can be used both by usual router and cron
+- Using different handler allows configuring which messages can be processed by the same handler and which message can be used both by the usual router and cron
 - CRON use a different authentication policy

 ### Scheduler